semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ---
-description: The building block for Continuous Integration
+description: The basic unit of work
 ---

 # Jobs